-We have not identified any material weaknesses in controls or evidence of material management override.
+We did not identify any material weaknesses in controls or evidence of material management override.
 We have not identified any instances of inappropriate judgements being applied or management bias.
 We did not identify any other transactions during our audit which appeared unusual or outside the normal course of business.